sarkh200/TI-Scouter/README.md

 # How to view
 Open the .8xp files in Ti-Connect by clicking on this icon: ![image](https://github.com/sarkh200/TI-Scouter/assets/88343505/268e4f6a-f0ab-455a-a037-867e5bb601e7) and clicking on the open icon: ![image](https://github.com/sarkh200/TI-Scouter/assets/88343505/e354a9d9-6bc1-4bb0-8c54-2d9f628509a7)

+# Common Issues
+If matrix [B] and [C] are not initialized, the program will exit with an error.
+To fix this, reset the pit scouting data and match scouting data, respectively, through the reset menu in the program.